yonebayashi/testy-cache/README.md

 The following test was crafted for the case of a *nullptr* evictor:

-Markup: * Eviction policy with nullptr evictor should not allow an insertion that would cause an overflow.
+* Eviction policy with nullptr evictor should not allow an insertion that would cause an overflow.

 The following tests were crafted for the case of a FifoEvictor evictor:

-Markup: * FIFO evictor can handle 100 key touches without crashing.
+		* FIFO evictor can handle 100 key touches without crashing.
 		* FIFO evictor displays FIFO functionality with unique keys.
 		* FIFO evictor displays FIFO functionality with nonunique keys.
 		* Inserting works with FIFO eviction.